cgx-avenue/notes/80_Development/低碳和能源相关/Catena-X/Eclipse-EDC_notes.md

 - runtime: a Java process executing code written in the EDC programming model (e.g. a control plane)
 	- a class defines a main method
 - distribution: a specific assortment of modules, compiled into a runnable form, e.g. a JAR file, a Docker image etc.
+	- Typically, consists of a control plane and one or more data planes.
 - launcher: a runnable Java module, that pulls in other modules to form a distribution, sometimes used synonymously with distribution.
 3. OpenTelemetry
 4.